bk408/LensLoom/README.md

 🌈 Image Capturing with Filters: Express yourself with a variety of filters to enhance your photos.
 🎥 Video Recording: Capture dynamic moments with the video recording feature.
 🖼️ Gallery Stored in the Browser: Your memories, are conveniently stored and accessible right from your browser.
-LensLoom is not just a tool; it's an ode to creativity, making every capture an artistic endeavor.
+LensLoom is not just a tool; it's an ode to creativity, making every capture an artistic endeavour.
 Made with love by Bhavya Khatri.

 🔄 Process